qlyan913/fractal_boundary/README.md

 ![top edged with 3 iterations](/note_latex/figures/Ex2/Ex2_snow_cube_3.png)

-Ex3: On the unit square where eachsides are replaced by square snowflake.
+Ex3: On the unit square where each sides are replaced by square snowflake.

 ![each sides with 4 iterations](/note_latex/figures/Ex3/Ex3_snow_square_4.png)